-- 6.5.1.1 As per Annex "B", the Contractor will be paid, for work performed in accordance with the contract in arrears, for actual time worked and any resulting deliverables, in accordance with the fixed all-inclusive per diem rates set out in Annex B, Basis of Payment, Applicable Taxes extra.
-Partial days will be prorated based on actual hours worked based on a 7.5-hour workday. - 6.5.1.2 Canada Council's total liability to the Contractor under the Contract must not exceed \$ (to be inserted at Contract award).
-Customs duties are included and applicable taxes are extra. - 6.5.1.3 Definition of a Day/Proration
+6.5.1.1 As per Annex "B", the Contractor will be paid, for work performed in accordance with the contract in arrears, for any resulting deliverables, in accordance with the fixed all-inclusive prices set out in Annex B, Basis of Payment, Applicable Taxes extra.

+- 6.5.1.2 Canada Council's total liability to the Contractor under the Contract must not exceed \$ (to be inserted at Contract award).
+Customs duties are included, and applicable taxes are extra. - 6.5.1.3 No increase in the total liability of the Canada Council will be authorized or paid to the Contractor unless an increase has been approved, in writing, by the Contracting Authority.